Tools for Our Citizen-Reporters

-- Typical payment for a short piece requiring no special research is $25.
-For a piece requiring interviews or other research, typical pay is $50.
-For pieces that require substantially more effort (e.g., attending a long meeting and writing up what happened), pay may be higher.
-Our freelance reporters are paid as independent contractors, which means we do no tax withholding for them.
+- Typical payment for a short piece requiring no special research is $25-50.
+For a piece requiring interviews or other research, typical pay is $75-100.
+For pieces that require substantially more effort (e.g., attending a long meeting and writing up what happened), pay is generally higher.
+For example, a report about an issue discussed and/or voted on at City Council will typically pay $125.

 - If you are likely to earn $600 or more in a calendar year with us, we need you to fill out a tax form with your social security number and we report the total payment to the IRS at the close of the calendar year.

 - If you are a minor, you need to show us your work permit.